vicmouz/vicmouz/README.md

 Facing challenges is always good, a person who feels challenged tends to overcome obstacles in a simpler and more natural way.
 The obstacles I had yesterday will never be today's, and today's will never be tomorrow's
 "Success comes as a result of developing our potential" - John Maxwell

-Skills: REACT JS / REACT NATIVE / NODEJS / IONIC / JAVASCRIP / HTML / CSS / TYPESCRIPT
+Skills: REACT JS / REACT NATIVE / NODEJS / IONIC / JAVASCRIP / HTML / CSS / TYPESCRIPT / JAVA / C / C++ / SQL

 - 🔭 I’m currently working on a intern project on Trinity Soluções
-- 🌱 I’m currently learning kotlin / flutter
+- 🌱 I’m currently learning kotlin / flutter / angular
 - 😄 Pronouns: he / his